Homocysteine

+Although the production of homocysteine is a normal part of the metabolism of methionine, an excess of homocysteine can be harmful.
+There are two primary ways for organisms such as humans to metabolize homocysteine: remethylation and transsulfuration.

+Remethylation adds a methyl group to the homocysteine molecule, converting homocysteine back into methionine.
+There are two known remethylation pathways.
+One pathway requires vitamin B9 (folate) and B12 (cobalamin), which drive the MTR (methionine synthase) and MTRR (methionine synthase reductase) enzymes.
+The other pathway uses TMG (trimethylglycine) to drive the BHMT (betaine-homocysteine methyltransferase) enzyme.

+Transsulfuration converts homocysteine to cystathionine.
+This pathway requires vitamin B6 to drive the CBS (cystathionine beta synthase) enzyme.
+Cystathionine is the immediate precursor of the amino acid cysteine, which (along with glutamate and glycine), is incorporated into the tripeptide glutathione, a major antioxidant in the human body.

-High levels of homocysteine in the blood (hyperhomocysteinemia) is regarded as a marker of cardiovascular disease, likely working through atherogenesis, which can result in ischemic injury.
+Homocysteine is therefore an important metabolic substrate.
+However, excessive levels of homocysteine can result in hyperhomocysteinemia, which is regarded as an indicator of cardiovascular disease risk.
+Homocysteine likely contributes to atherogenesis, which can result in ischemic injury.
 Therefore, hyperhomocysteinemia is a possible risk factor for coronary artery disease.
 Coronary artery disease occurs when an atherosclerotic plaque blocks blood flow to the coronary arteries, which supply the heart with oxygenated blood.

-Hyperhomocysteinemia has been correlated with the occurrence of blood clots, heart attacks, and strokes, although it is unclear whether hyperhomocysteinemia is an independent risk factor for these conditions.
-Hyperhomocysteinemia also has been associated with early-term spontaneous abortions and with neural tube defects.
+Hyperhomocysteinemia has also been correlated with the occurrence of blood clots, heart attacks, and strokes, although it is unclear whether hyperhomocysteinemia is an independent risk factor for these conditions.
+Hyperhomocysteinemia has also been associated with early-term spontaneous abortions and with neural tube defects.

-Structure

-Homocysteine exists at neutral pH values as a zwitterion.

 Biosynthesis and biochemical roles

 Homocysteine is biosynthesized naturally via a multi-step process.
-First, methionine receives an adenosine group from ATP, a reaction catalyzed by S-adenosyl-methionine synthetase, to give S-adenosyl methionine (SAM-e).
-SAM-e then transfers the methyl group to an acceptor molecule, (e.g., norepinephrine as an acceptor during epinephrine synthesis, DNA methyltransferase as an intermediate acceptor in the process of DNA methylation).
-The adenosine is then hydrolyzed to yield L-homocysteine.
-L-Homocysteine has two primary fates: conversion via tetrahydrofolate (THF) back into L-methionine or conversion to L-cysteine.
+First, methionine receives an adenosine group from ATP, a reaction catalyzed by S-adenosyl-methionine synthetase, to give S-adenosyl methionine (SAM).
+SAM is widely used source of methyl radicals as a cofactor for radical SAM enzymes.
+Transfer of the methyl group to an acceptor molecule gives S-adenosyl-homocysteine.
+Hydrolysis of this thioether gives L-homocysteine.
+L-Homocysteine reacts with tetrahydrofolate (THF) to give L-methionine.

 Biosynthesis of cysteine

 Mammals biosynthesize the amino acid cysteine via homocysteine.
 Cystathionine β-synthase catalyses the condensation of homocysteine and serine to give cystathionine.
-This reaction uses pyridoxine (vitamin B6) as a cofactor.
+This reaction uses Pyridoxal phosphate (vitamin B6) as a cofactor.
 Cystathionine γ-lyase then converts this double amino acid to cysteine, ammonia, and α-ketobutyrate.
 Bacteria and plants rely on a different pathway to produce cysteine, relying on O-acetylserine.

 Methionine salvage

 Homocysteine can be recycled into methionine.
-This process uses N5-methyl tetrahydrofolate as the methyl donor and cobalamin (vitamin B12)-related enzymes.
+This process uses N5-methyl tetrahydrofolate as the methyl donor and Methylcobalamin (vitamin B12)-related enzymes.
 More detail on these enzymes can be found in the article for methionine synthase.